Make your team available so you improve your work, build connections and extend your influence.

 - Send a reminder or two — drop a couple of notes in shared communication channels ahead of time, the first a couple of days ahead, the second on the morning of the event (you can likely automate this easily)

 - Show up, ready to collaborate — bonus points if you bring treats to share

-By scheduling these on a recurring basis (monthly works for us, weekly might be better), it allows the rest of the office the opportunity to block the time to join us, even if only for a few minutes.
-This is important for people in our Customer Care group, who have to be on the phones at specific times, but have the closest ties to the humans who use our work.
+chedule your Office Hours on a recurring basis (monthly works for us, weekly might be better for you), it allows the rest of the office the opportunity to block the time to join, even if only for a few minutes.
+This can be important for customer support groups, who have to be on the phones at specific times.
+Since they have the closest ties to the humans who use our work, we better cater to them.
 Everyone else benefits as they can schedule around it if they want to join.